renczes/TIM2016_Num_Opt/README.md

 Source files for Numerical Optimization Problems of Sine Wave Fitting algorithms in the Presence of Roundoff Errors in IEEE Transactions on Instrumantation and Measurement 2016.

-If you find these documents useful, please cite
+<b>If you find these documents useful, please cite</b>

-"B. Renczes, I. Kollár, A. Moschitta, P. Carbone, "Numerical Optimization Problems of Sine-Wave Fitting Algorithms in the Presence of Roundoff Errors", <i>IEEE Transactions on Instrumentation and Measurement</i>, vol. 65, no. 8, pp. 1785-1795, 2016"
+B. Renczes, I. Kollár, A. Moschitta, P. Carbone, "Numerical Optimization Problems of Sine-Wave Fitting Algorithms in the Presence of Roundoff Errors", <i>IEEE Transactions on Instrumentation and Measurement</i>, vol. 65, no. 8, pp. 1785-1795, 2016

 - Dscale            - Script for checking the conditioning of system matrix D